foley-dev/arma3-close-quarters/README.md

 * Typical duration: **10 min - 20 min**
 * [Mod dependencies](https://raw.githubusercontent.com/foley-dev/arma3-frogmen/assets/tour_modset.html) (load into Arma 3 Launcher)

+## Briefing

+> We have an international incident on our hands, a terrorist group invaded the *AAN broadcast station* - a major US-backed media outlet on Sahrani.\
+\
+The terrorists already shot multiple members of staff and fired at the first responders.
+They've also occupied the adjacent *tenement building*.
+There are more hostages still trapped inside but the terrorists are sending a gruesome message to the world, thus decision was made to go tactical ASAP.\
+\
+**Bring order to chaos, prevent further civilian casualties.**\
+\
+The terrorists ceased fire but they are easily provoked!

 ## Scripting highlights

 * Heavily scripted AI behaviour `scripts\server\ai.sqf`